Last updated: 17 May 2026

 What percentage of internships are never posted on job boards?

-There is no precise industry-wide figure, but hiring data consistently shows that 30-50% of all positions (including internships) are filled through referrals and networking rather than posted applications (Zippia).
-For smaller companies and startups, the proportion of unadvertised roles is even higher because they often create intern positions informally when the right candidate reaches out.
+There is no precise industry-wide figure, but hiring data from Zippia consistently shows that 30-50% of all positions (including internships) are filled through referrals and networking rather than posted applications.
+For smaller companies and startups, the proportion of unadvertised roles is higher because they often create intern positions informally when the right candidate reaches out directly.

 How do I find internships that are not advertised?